 Do I need to be enrolled in online banking to enroll in CheckFree and how do I sign up?

 Yes, you must be enrolled in online banking.
-You must have a RSNB checking account, a valid phone number and an email address that uses no special characters other than a period or the @ symbol.
+You must have a RSNB checking account, a valid phone number and a valid email address.
 You must also have a residential address within the US.

 Bill Pay is a FREE service!
 You may be responsible for other account fees.

 Bill Pay is available to all personal and sole proprietor accounts.